percona/pmm/docs/details/commands/pmm-admin.md

         !!! caution ""
             Ensure you do not set the value of `max-query-length` to 1, 2, or 3.
 Otherwise, the PMM agent will get terminated.

+    `--comments-parsing=off/on`
+    : Enable/disable parsing comments from queries into QAN filter groups:
+        - off: Disabled.
+        - on: Enabled.

 #### PostgreSQL

 `pmm-admin add postgresql [FLAGS] [node-name] [node-address]`